adaltas/node-nikita/src/ldap/acl.coffee.md

             index = olcAccesses.length
             if acl.first # not tested
               index = 0
-            if acl.before
+            if acl.place_before
               for access, i in olcAccesses
-                index = i if access.to is acl.before
+                index = i if access.to is acl.place_before
             else if acl.after
               for access, i in olcAccesses
                 index = i+1 if access.to is options.after